bnagy/pdflex/README.md

 ## Documentation

+The most overengineered hack tool evar.
 Unless you are a hacker or a weirdo this is not what you are looking for.

 ```bash
 $ ./pdftok *.pdf